tcpipuk/tomfos.tr/docs/matrix/livekit/index.md

+---
+title: Deploying LiveKit for Matrix Calls
+description: Power up your Matrix chats with video!
+Learn how to deploy a self-hosted LiveKit server for smooth, reliable Element Call integration.
+Your calls, your server!
+---

 # Deploying LiveKit for Matrix Video Conferencing

 So, you're looking to add real-time audio and video to your Matrix setup?
 [LiveKit](https://livekit.io/)